sikehish/Wellify/README.md

 # WhiteHatSeniors-Codefury6.0
-A website built part of Codefury 6.0- A national levbel hackathon
+A website built during part of Codefury 6.0- A national level hackathon